Pablo Castro | Managing Director

 I also believe that good consulting isn’t about showing up with all the answers.
 I’m a trained coach, and that shapes everything about how I work.
 It means I approach every engagement by listening first, making sure the solutions we develop together are grounded in your organization’s values, and paying attention when something doesn’t feel right — because it usually means there’s something worth exploring.
 The wisdom of your team is part of the solution, not an obstacle to it.

-I work with nonprofits because I believe in what they do, and I want to offer real, practical support at a cost that makes sense for organizations that are already stretching every dollar toward their mission.
-If that sounds like what you’re looking for, I’d love to connect.
+I want to offer nonprofits real, practical support at a cost that makes sense for organizations that are already stretching every dollar toward their mission — because if we’re building something together, it should actually be within reach.
+If that sounds like the kind of partnership you’re looking for, I’d love to connect.